ElusiveFluffy/NDS-Nuzlocke-Tracker/README.md

 ## Feedback

 - Found a bug or the program stopped working?
 Did Aura Sphere have a missing category icon?
 Great!
-For stuff like this, you can open up an issue on the project [here,](https://github.com/Brian0255/NDS-Ironmon-Tracker/issues) or just DM me on Discord (OnlySpaghettiCode#1024).
+For stuff like this, you can open up an issue on the project [here,](https://github.com/ElusiveFluffy/NDS-Nuzlocke-Tracker/issues).
 I am more than happy to respond to feedback and bug reports!
--  Think you have a cool idea for the tracker or just want to give feedback?
-I'd love to hear it!
-Feel free to DM me on Discord or open up an issue on the project.

 ## FAQ